ChristineLoveCoding/Web-Project/README.md

-# CSC 317 Course Project
+# CSC 317 Course Project YouTube Video

 Hi !
-I am Christine, my full name is Ting Feng, I am a CS Junior in SFSU.
-This is my CSC 317 course project.
+I am Christine

-This term project is a mini video website, which allow the users to log in, log out, upload videos, and make comments about the video.
+This term project is a video sharing website, which allow the users to log in, log out, upload videos, and make comments about the video.

 # Purpose